-The Illinois Institute of Technology, a private institution of higher education, proudly processes Department of Veteran Affairs benefits for admitted veteran students.
-Veterans admitted to IIT are eligible to process the VA benefits listed in the drop downs below.
-Please visit the drop down menus below to learn about each program, as well as eligibility for these programs
+The Illinois Institute of Technology proudly processes Department of Veteran Affairs benefits for admitted veteran students.
+Veterans admitted to IIT are eligible to process the VA benefits listed under the drop downs below.

 University Veteran Benefit Contacts

 Veterans admitted to IIT through Undergraduate or Graduate Admissions may be eligible for VA benefits.
 Based on the student status, new or continuing, the steps to successfully process VA benefits are listed below.